 dipped dredged in a super thick sugary fondue and calling that breakfast.
 I speak from experience on this one.
 (If only every breakfast could be like that.)

-Except I would seriously miss my pumpkin chocolate chip cookie overnight oats, cookie dough cereal, no-bake chocolate lover’s granola, breakfast chocolate frozen yogurt, and no-bake breakfast cookies.
+Except I would seriously miss my pumpkin overnight oats, chocolate granola, and no bake breakfast cookies.
 Wow…making that short list makes it seem like all I do eat is dessert for breakfast.
 But life is is meant to be enjoyed aaaand those options do happen to be (secretly) healthy so why not!?
 So it’s settled.
 Dessert for breakfast everyday!

 So let’s talk about making this delicious dessert.
 Or we are calling it breakfast now?
 Okay!
 Hopefully the few step-by-step pictures above help.
 It’s pretty basic recipe – the miniature cinnamon rolls are super quick and easy to make.